 Pursuant to Section 24-121(a)(5) of the prior Subdivision Regulations, a PPS must conform to the area master plan, unless events have occurred to render the relevant recommendations no longer appropriate, or the District Council has not imposed the recommended zoning.
 The master plan recommends mixed-use commercial land use on the subject property.
-Staff find that, pursuant to Section 24-121(a)(5), the proposed use conforms to the land use recommendation of the master plan.
+Pursuant to Section 24-121(a)(5), the proposed use was found to conform to the land use recommendation of the master plan.